 We simply don’t know how this may end up, but the current situation of Google surfacing multiple pages with 410 is very undesirable for anyone - the user searching, the publisher and of course Google.

-Probably the click-thru and and bounce-backs to the SERP for these URLs will be dramatic.
+Probably the click-through and and bounce-backs to the SERP for these URLs will be dramatic.
 That could then cause other mechanisms inside Google to remove these results quick.

 On August 31, 2019, the manual penalty was already lifted!
 This is very pleasing!
 Further details will follow, especially how to proceed with the old domain and the brand searches.